s-victor/TinyPedal/docs/customization.md

 * Lock Preset
     Lock selected preset, which prevents any changes that made through TinyPedal from saving to locked preset file.
 APP `version` tag will be attached to the preset that is locked with.

     Note, this feature does not prevent user from modifying or deleting locked preset file by other means.
+Locked preset file info is stored in `config.lock` file in [Global User Configuration](#global-user-configuration) folder.

 * Unlock Preset
     Unlock selected preset.